 There are many third-party API testing tools.
 We’ve used the Postman collection in the RealWorld project to test the newly created endpoints.
-This gives us an additional opportunity to improve the API design further and fix any identified issues before the production release.
+This allows us to improve the API design further and fix any identified issues before the production release.

 Integration test with existing front-ends

 Since many free front-end apps are available that integrate with the RealWorld API, we’ve used a range of them to test our endpoints to ensure compatibility.
-Unfortunately, we found that some deviated slightly from the specification, and therefore, we can’t account for all apps.
+Unfortunately, some deviated slightly from the specification, so we can’t account for all apps.
 However, we tried to find the middle ground to get a maximum number of functions to work.